Matthew Moy: Television

 Moy has appeared on several television shows, including How I Met Your Mother, Criminal Minds, Zeke and Luther, Good Luck Charlie, and Kickin' It, and had a recurring role as Shawn the Mathlete on iCarly.
 He played Trang in the ninth season of the sitcom Scrubs.
 He has also made guest star appearances on Big Time Rush as famous blogger Deke and on The Middle as Takayuki, the Heck family's Japanese foreign exchange student.
 He appeared on the fifth episode of the Syfy reality game show Cha$e and voices Lars Barriga on the Cartoon Network animated series Steven Universe, a role which has earned him critical praise.

 Moy co-starred as Han Lee on the CBS sitcom 2 Broke Girls, from 2011 to 2017.
 Moy's character was criticized by writer Andrew Ti as perpetuating "every possible Yellow Panic stereotype with an actually fairly impressive level of thoroughness" and his use of broken English was characterized as being played "like some sorry minstrel show."
 Moy responded to criticism by stating that "[w]e’re a comedy, and we often go right to the edge.
 It doesn’t bother me.
 I’ve encountered this all my life.
 I’ve been made fun of all my life."
-In July 2017 Moy was cast as Zack Smith/Microbe in Marvel's New Warriors on Freeform.
+In July 2017 Moy was cast as Zack Smith/Microbe in New Warriors on Freeform.
 While a pilot was filmed, Freeform dropped the series and it was ultimately cancelled after languishing for a year.